Formulate Your Own

-Before you can build your own homebrew beer recipes, you must know what kind of beer you like.
-If you have made the style before, or tasted the style before you're on the right track.
+Before you can build your own homebrew beer recipes, you must know what kind of beer want to brew.
+If you have made the style before, or tasted the style before you’re on the right track.
 To formulate a beer recipe you must know the style inside and out.
-You must know its signature flavors, which ingredients and/or procedures will result in those flavors, which types of malt will give your beer the flavor it's famous for, which hops will give it the bitterness, flavor and aroma you desire, and which yeast will contribute its own special flavors to the style.
+You must know its signature flavors, which ingredients and/or procedures will result in those flavors, which types of malt will give your beer the flavor it’s famous for, which hops will give it the bitterness, flavor and aroma you desire, and which yeast will contribute its own special flavors to the style.
 If you are a experienced brewer, you may already know all the information you need.
 If not, then a little detective work is needed.

 Look at other brewer’s beer recipes.
 You will notice that they vary quite a bit, but that they will probably have a few characteristics in common.
 Note those common ingredients and processes from these beer recipes and begin to formulate your own preliminary homebrew beer recipe.
 Read the appropriate section in the homebrew recipe book Brewing Classic Styles by Jamil Zainasheff and John J. Palmer paying special attention to the “keys” to brewing your particular beer style.
 Click Here to download my recipe database and spreadsheet from the beer recipes book.
 It will make it easier to find recipes to brew with your ingredients.